programming-journal/programming-journal.github.io/artifact-evaluation/index.markdown

 All accepted articles (including accepted articles subject to minor revisions) are eligible to submit artifacts.

-Your submission should consist of three parts:
+Your submission should consist of three parts, all in one file:

 1.  a Markdown-formatted `README.md` of your artifact,
 2.  a URL pointing to either